-When the workplace atmosphere becomes toxic, it can be one of the worst experiences on earth, especially for workers craving a truly productive environment.
+When a hostile workplace atmosphere becomes toxic, it can be one of the worst experiences on earth, especially for workers craving a truly productive environment.
 When we consider that we spend a large portion of our time at work, it is easy to see that a workplace environment that is free of hostility and harassment is a highly valuable one.
 The law designates certain rights to employees for the purpose of maintaining a safe and harassment-free workplace through Title VII of the Civil Rights Act.

 What is a hostile work environment?

 A hostile work environment can be defined in two contexts.
 One of these is the context of sexual harassment.
 In fact, the hostile work environment rubric arose from early cases involving sexual harassment that did not necessarily involve customary sexual harassment also known as quid pro quo sexual harassment.
-Quid pro quo sexual harassment involves conditioning employment, or basing employment decisions on, the performance of sexual favors or meeting sexual demands.
+Quid pro quo sexual harassment involves conditioning employment or basing employment decisions on the performance of sexual favors or meeting sexual demands.

 Courts needed a way to address sexual harassment that did not necessarily involve sexual demands as conditions placed on employment but still came as a form of unreasonable interference with the performance of job duties.
-Thus, the legal category of hostile environment sexual harassment was born.
+Thus, the legal category of hostile workplace environment sexual harassment was born.

 Thus, a hostile work environment is a form of employment discrimination involving harassment that impedes an employee’s ability to perform job duties or has the effect of creating an abusive work environment.